 Through Giftcards.com you can buy multi-store gift cards - single cards that can be used at different stores.
 If you are buying for somebody but you’re not sure which store gift card they would enjoy most, this is how you can still wow them.

-What You Need To Know About Discount Gift Cards
+What You Need To Know About Getting Gift Cards At A Discount

 Websites are able to offer discount gift cards because people sell them who no longer need or want them.
 Their inventory, therefore, is based on what people are selling to them at any given time.
 This means that, depending on the season, you may or may not find specific gift cards.